-2018's WInter Pride festival marked a shift towards a broader, more inclusive festival.
+2018's Winter Pride festival marked a shift towards a broader, more inclusive festival.
 We placed a renewed emphasis on growing the ON-MOUNTAIN SERIES, with a designated mountain resort hosting the festival each day so that we can keep the fun in one place.
 This year, our partner mountains are working with us to dedicate areas of their bars and restaurants to our pride festival, meaning music, plenty of socialising and a real pride vibe on the slopes and we are hoping to have 3 mountain partners, up from 2 in 2018.

 Our free ski / boarding hosts will also be there to show you around.
-Just like you, they are people who are here on holiday and who want to have the best time yet.
+Just like you, they are people who are here on holiday and who want to have the best time.
 They are volunteering to help make your trip even more fun and we are confident that you'll love them.

 And then, of course, the usual PRIDE PARTY SERIES - those great parties you've always loved in the past with a few extra special ones this time round.
 Get out there, make new friends, reconnect with old ones and have fun.